Common questions about the Microsoft commercial marketplace

 What are leads from the commercial marketplace and what should I do with them?

-As customers use your offers on the Microsoft AppSource and Azure Marketplace storefronts, information is captured.
+As customers use your offers on the Microsoft AppSource and Azure Marketplace online stores, information is captured.
 After customers have demonstrated enough interest, a lead is created and an opportunity is sent to the system of your choice.
-Publishers who are successful with our commercial marketplace often pursue leads, develop relationships, and turn interest into deals.
+Publishers who are successful with the commercial marketplace often pursue leads, develop relationships, and turn interest into deals.

 For more information, see Customer leads from your marketplace offer.